by Tom Igoe, August 2016

 The processor at the core of the Uno, Atmel’s ATMega328, is an 8-bit microcontroller.
 The ATMega328 is one of the few processors that still comes in a breadboard-friendly DIP package, so you can even build your own Uno-compatible circuit on a breadboard if you want to save money.
 In projects where you’re using multiple controllers, the DIY breadboard option is a smart choice.
 However, it’s not a task for you if you aren’t yet comfortable building circuits and reading schematics.

-Nowadays, 32-bit microcontrollers are available for about the same price as 8-bit controllers.
+Nowadays, 32-bit microcontrollers are available for about the same price or cheaper than 8-bit controllers.
 The Arduino Nano series and MKR series are mostly 32-bit processors (the Nano Every is still 8-bit) that can do all that the original Uno can do and more.
 As of 2019, we’re basing this class on the Arduino Nano 33 IoT.
 These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and with the various connectivity options (WiFi, Bluetooth) that these boards offer, you’ve got more room to grow.
 If you’re buying your first controller, your best choice is probably a 32-bit controller.
-The MKR line of controllers, starting with the MKRZero, are the ones I currently use the most.
+The Nano line and the MKR line are the ones I currently use the most.